 Just a disclaimer before we get into the exhibits; I neither am nor claim to be an expert on art/art critic.
 I’m just highlighting only the works of art that caught my eye or rather appealed to my layman eye.

-Inside, artist Amar Kanwar’s installation, ‘The Sovereign Forest’ displays over two hundred varieties of rice seeds.
+Inside the Kochi Biennale, artist Amar Kanwar’s installation, ‘The Sovereign Forest’ displays over two hundred varieties of rice seeds.

 Art work by Pakistani artist, Rashid Rana using Urdu/Arabic magazine scraps.